Teapot Dome scandal: History

 To ensure that the Navy would always have enough fuel, President Taft designated several oil-producing areas as naval oil reserves.
-In 1921, President Harding issued an executive order to transfer control of Teapot Dome Oil Field in Natrona County, Wyoming, and the Elk Hills and Buena Vista Oil Fields in Kern County, California, from the Navy Department to the Department of the Interior.
-This was not implemented until the next year, when Interior Secretary Fall persuaded Navy Secretary Edwin C. Denby to implement the order.
+In 1921, President Harding issued an executive order to transfer control of Teapot Dome Oil Field in Natrona County, Wyoming, as well as the Elk Hills and Buena Vista Oil Fields in Kern County, California, from the Department of the Navy to the Department of the Interior.
+This was not implemented until the next year, when Interior Secretary Fall persuaded Edwin C. Denby, the Navy Secretary, to carry out the order.

 Later in 1922, Fall leased oil production rights at Teapot Dome to Harry F. Sinclair of Mammoth Oil, a subsidiary of Sinclair Oil Corporation.
 He also leased the Elk Hills reserve to Edward L. Doheny of Pan American Petroleum and Transport Company.
-Both leases were issued without competitive bidding; leasing without bids was legal under the Mineral Leasing Act of 1920.
+Both leases were issued without competitive bidding, which was legal under the Mineral Leasing Act of 1920.